ourmaninamsterdam/mask/README.md

 #mask

-Mask is a simple JavaScript library for creating styleable *custom* select elements which sit on top of a normal `<select>` element.
-The `<select>` element is only hidden but still focusable, so the user is able to interact with it as normal ensuring full functionality and accessibility are maintained.
+Mask is a lightweight JavaScript library for masking `<select>` boxes with a fully customisable layer which sit on top of the `<select>`.
+The `<select>` element is only hidden, but is still focusable, thus allowing full functionality and accessibility.

 Inspired by the custom select boxes used on [Transport for London's Journey Planner](http://www.tfl.gov.uk/plan-a-journey/).

-## Libraries
-None

 ##Install

+###Prerequisites
+NodeJS and karma-cli

 ```
 npm install;